faizorithm/dev/README.md

 👉 The Microsoft module consisted of 7 units with hands-on exercises, term definitions, and concluded with a module assessment that I have completed.

-📝 Following core concepts of original module:
+📝Following core concepts of original module:
--Create a basic web page using HTML.
+- Create a basic web page using HTML.
--Apply styles to page elements using CSS.
+- Apply styles to page elements using CSS.
--Create themes using CSS.
+- Create themes using CSS.
--Add support for switching between themes using JavaScript.
+- Add support for switching between themes using JavaScript.
--Inspect the website using browser developer tools.
+- Inspect the website using browser developer tools.

 🔗‍️Features